Zografska/rock-paper-scissors-cnn/README.md

 ## 🚀 About

-This project is a quirky little **convolutional neural network (CNN)** that recognizes hand gestures for **rock, paper, and scissors** using computer vision.
+This project is a little **convolutional neural network (CNN)** that recognizes hand gestures for **rock, paper, and scissors** using computer vision.

 I built it for my **Master’s class: Statistical and Machine Learning** at the **University of Milan**, where it earned me a **29/30** grade 🎓.

-It was also my **first experience with neural networks** — and honestly, it was a lot of fun to explore 🤓.
+It was also my **first experience with neural networks** - and honestly, it was a lot of fun to explore 🤓.

 ---